wp-plugins/wangguard/readme.txt

 WangGuard not only protect your site from sploggers, spam users or unwanted users, WangGuard cleans your database from them.
 No plugin or service does this, only with WangGuard you will get this feature.

-Free Api Key for personal use

-Now Free to everyone for a limited time!
+Now Free to everyone for a limited time!.
+Who make more than $200/month, need more than 500 API Queries/month or a company they not have to pay anything until at least June 2012, being able to extend until 2013.
+We will not charge anything until we develop everything that we want to develop and be the best service by far.

 = Introduction to WangGuard: =